Mariogarluu/Mariogarluu/README.md

 **About Me**

 <p align="left">
-  I'm a passionate programmer from Málaga, Spain, with a strong drive to create innovative and efficient solutions.
+  I'm a passionate developer from Málaga, Spain, with a strong drive to create innovative and efficient solutions.
 My background in web application development and microcomputer systems has equipped me with a versatile skill set, and I'm always eager to expand my knowledge and take on new challenges.
 I thrive in collaborative environments and believe in the power of teamwork to achieve outstanding results.
 </p>

 **Technical Skills:**